astreum/whitepaper/README.md

 ## Introduction

-This paper introduces a next generation blockchain for apps, storage and compute.
+This paper expresses my vision for a blockchain that embodies the ethos set forth by pioneers of decentralized systems for permissionless and trustless access to value transactions, data storage and confidential computation.

-Astreum introduces a model for pricing, verification and payment for storage and compute in a decentralized system.
+Astreum introduces a new model for pricing, verification and payment for transactions, storage and compute.

 Astreum primarily works by keeping track of all the accounts and their details such as the balance, code, number of transactions and storage in a block and changes through applying transactions.

-Applications are written in the Fusion Language, which is a Lisp dialect whose lists are addressable from Nebula, Distributed Storage Protocol.
+Applications are written in the Fusion Language, which is a Lisp dialect whose lists are addressable from Nebula, the Distributed Storage Protocol.

-Applications can run through Transactions or Reactor, Distributed Compute Protocol.
+Applications can run through Transactions or Reactor, the Distributed Compute Protocol.

 ## Protocols